Ayesha-Saddique9/SnapVerse/README.md

 # 📸 SnapVerse

-A modern MERN-based social media platform where users can create accounts, upload image posts, and share their moments with others through a clean and responsive interface.
+A modern MERN-based social media platform where users can upload image posts, and share their moments with others through a clean and responsive interface.

 ---